jdempsey77/heyoh.sh/README.md

 <br>
 NOTE: for all commands to work properly it is suggested to add an account to remote machine with username and password of heyoh.<br>

+Known Issues:

+1. OSX version of bash uses their own built-in echo command that doesn't accept "-n" which makes the outut of loopcount not look as pretty on OSX.